Orphans of the Sky: Scientific plausibility

-The physics of the Ship's artificial gravity is also correct: it spins to simulate gravity, which is absent at the centre.
-The ship's "Converter" reflects an early 1940s viewpoint of atomic power, with atoms of any element "ripped apart" in an unspecified manner.
+The Ship's "Converters" are a fictional extrapolation of waste-to-energy technology.
+They reflect an early 1940s viewpoint of atomic power, with atoms of any element "ripped apart" in an unspecified manner.

 The notion of a giant planet with a habitable moon went against theories of planetary formation as they stood before the discovery of "hot Jupiter" planets.
 It was thought that planets large enough to have an Earth-sized moon would form only above the "snowline," too far from the star for life.
-It is now believed that such worlds can migrate inwards, and habitable moons seem likely.
+It is now believed that such worlds can migrate inwards, and habitable moons seem possible.
 The existence of exomoons has not been confirmed, but there are candidates.